 Rewarding Career without College Debt

 At a time when countless college graduates are finding themselves underemployed and saddled with crushing student debt, it’s important to know that earning a college degree is not the only road to success.
 A vocational education is equally rewarding and can be obtained at a fraction of the cost.

-HBI, a national leader in career training and NAHB’s workforce development arm, offers educational programs in 44 states and the District of Columbia, reaching more than 13,000 students each year.
+HBI, a national leader in career training and NAHB’s workforce development arm, offers educational programs in 44 states, (including Ohio) and the District of Columbia, reaching more than 13,000 students each year.
 These include more than 10,000 students in HBI’s pre-apprenticeship programs and 3,500 students in 130 NAHB Student Chapters.

 HBI Job Corps programs are located in 74 centers across the nation and offer pre-apprenticeship training in 10 residential construction trades.
 The training programs are national in scope, but implemented locally using proven models that can be customized to meet the workforce needs of communities across the nation.
 Those who graduate from the program enjoy an 80 percent job placement rate.

 Visit our website – ncbia.com for a list of our reputable and dependable members, as well as our new For Consumer section and job posting (under the About Us tab).
 To learn more about job opportunities in our area, visit contact the NCBIA.
 Or give us a call Monday through Friday from 9:00 a.m. to 5:00 p.m. at 440-934-1090.
 Come build with us!